Kenny and Belinda's Dreamland: Character Appearances

-Throughout the day, guests have the opportunity to interact and have photos taken with Dreamworld's mascots Kenny Koala and Belinda Brown; Dorothy the Dinosaur, Wags the Dog, Henry the Octopus and Captain Feathersword from The Wiggles, and B1, B2 and Rat from Bananas in Pyjamas.
+Throughout the day, guests have the opportunity to interact and have photos taken with Dreamworld's mascots Kenny Koala and Belinda Brown; as well as Shirley Shawn the Unicorn, Dorothy the Dinosaur, Wags the Dog, Henry the Octopus and Captain Feathersword from The Wiggles, and B1, B2 and Rat from Bananas in Pyjamas.

 On special occasions, presenters from ABC Kids and Play School, alongside members of The Wiggles will make appearances in the area.

 Shows

 At various points of the day, there are several shows held at The Dreamworld Theatre such as: